 No person shall, either within or outside of the Park, place or permit to be placed in any river, brook, stream, ditch, or drain that flows into or through Park lands, any noxious or deleterious material which may render Park waters harmful or inimical to the public health, or to animal, vegetation, or aquatic life, or which prevent, limit or interfere with the use of such waters for domestic, industrial, or agricultural purposes, or which may lessen to an unreasonable degree the use and enjoyment of such waters for Park lands for recreational or other Park uses.

-3.1 Firearms, missile throwing devices, air or gas guns.
+3.1 Missile throwing devices, air or gas guns.

-No person, except Rangers of the Board, or other Law Enforcement Officers, shall carry firearms of any description, air or gas gun, sling shot, or missile throwing device within the Park, or discharge any firearms, or air or gas gun in or onto Park lands.
+Except as set forth in ORC 9.68 and 2923.12 et seq, no person, except Rangers of the Board, or other Law Enforcement Officers, shall carry any air or gas gun, sling shot, or missile throwing device within the Park, or discharge any air or gas gun in or onto Park lands.

 3.2 Fireworks and explosives.

 No person shall set off any fireworks or other explosive substance in and upon Park grounds or other public lands except by specific written permission granted by the Director.